modular-ml/wrapyfi/docs/tutorials/Multiple Robots.md

   <summary><b><font color="green">Easy</font>: iCub simulation only; running all scripts on a single machine</b></summary>

   Here we mirror the facial expressions of an actor facing a webcam on a simulated iCub robot.
-The images from the webcam are streamed to the ESR9 FER model, which then classifies their facial expressions and returns the predicted class to the application controller (robot workflow controller).
+The images from the webcam are streamed to the ESR9 [(Siqueira et al., 2020)](https://ojs.aaai.org/index.php/AAAI/article/view/6037) FER model, which then classifies their facial expressions and returns the predicted class to the application controller (robot workflow controller).
 The controller transmits the readings to the iCub interface and displays an approximated facial expression on the robot's face.

   ### Preparing the iCub robot (in simulation)